codeimpossible/proggr/README.md

 Is a open-source software developer analytics website built on top of the Asp.net MVC framework.
 Just add your github account and watch Proggr tell you interesting things!

+## Worker/WebApp relation to database
+Workers are meant to be read-light, write-heavy to the database, where the website is meant to be read-heavy, write-light to the database.
+Which is why the workers don't send all their data through the website API.
+The website API is meant to be used by the front-end application or other non-worker clients.

 ## License

 This project is licensed under the [BSD 3-clause license](./LICENSE).
 For more information, [read about the BSD 3-clause license on choosealicense.org](http://choosealicense.com/licenses/bsd-3-clause/).